Contents

 ○Goal: Build understanding

-○Content: Guides, problem articles, analyses, trends -
+○Content: Guides, problem-focused articles, analyses, trends -

 Consideration

-○Goal: Identify possible solutions
+○Objective: Identify potential solutions

 ○Content: Comparisons, alternatives, best practices, technical deep dives -